ririgoye/minesweeper/README.md

 #Game change
 The initial idea was to create a board as a template, so we could create multiple games from it.
 I changed the idea (renamed board to game) because the board details is just a string that, if required, can be copied from game to game.

+#Documentation
+Application comes with self generated JavaDoc and Swagger.
+It can be obtained by:
+- Swagger: Going to \swagger-ui.html
+- JavaDoc:
+    - Execute  mvn javadoc:javadoc
+    - resulting documents would be placed in: /target/site/apidocs